HRSHDG8/cs635-assignment1/ReadME.md

 2. test
    1. A test suite in collection package to test the FixedListClass and its behavior.
    2. Following Test suite in simpletree package:
+      1. student:
          1. FindElementByIndexInTreeTest: tests the functionality to find kth element in the tree in lexicographic order
          2. PrefectGpaTest: test logic to print students with prefect GPA.
          3. ProbationaryGPATest: test the logic to print students with gpa less than 2.85.
          4. TreeCreationTest: test the logic of Btree creation and Student insertion.
          5. TreeVisualizePrinter: test the logic of DebugPrinter and visually see the tree contents.
+      2. SimpleBtreePrinter: Creates and prints Btree with Integer class.